Cc618/Luigi/README.md

 python3 -m pip install .
 ```

-You can add --user as option to avoid root permissions.
+Like with pip, you can add --user as option to avoid root permissions.

 If you want to build Luigi as a developer, go to section Build which uses CMake for faster compilation times.